-Your Benefits and the Amount You Pay Please note: Services from non-network providers a services authorized by Medica.
-For certain covered are responsible for any charges in excess of the non participation in an approved clinical trial are not covered, except emergency services and services from certain non-network providers, you at the surgical services benefit level.
-T. Organ and Bone Marrow Transplants and Other Complex Health Conditions Organ and bone marrow transplant services and other complex health Covered at the corresponding benefit level, depending on type of services provided. conditions For example, office visits are covered at the office visit benefit level and surgical services are covered at the surgical services benefit level.
-U. Prescription Drugs Prescription drugs received at a retail pharmacy, other than those described Generic (Tier 1): Nothing below or in Prescription Specialty Drugs Preferred brand (Tier 2): Nothing Non-preferred brand (Tier 3): Nothing 2.
-Orally-administered cancer treatment medications, other than those described in Prescription Specialty Drugs Generic (Tier 1): Nothing Preferred brand (Tier 2): Nothing Non-preferred brand (Tier 3): Nothing 3.
-Prescription insulin drugs Nothing Diabetic equipment and supplies, including blood glucose meters Generic (Tier 1): Nothing
+6. Neuropsychological evaluations/cognitive testing, limited to services necessary for the diagnosis or treatment of a medical illness or in excess of the non-network provider reimbursement amount.
+Additionally, these charges will not be applied toward satisfaction of the deductible and out-of-pocket maximum.
+7. Surgical services (as defined in the Physicians' Current Procedural Terminology code book) received from a physician Nothing 8.
+Routine patient costs in connection with a qualified individual's Covered at the corresponding benefit level, depending on type of services provided. participation in an approved clinical trial For example, office visits are covered at the office visit benefit level and surgical services are covered at the surgical services benefit level.
+V. Organ and Bone Marrow Transplants and Other Complex Health Conditions Organ and bone marrow transplant services and other complex health Covered at the corresponding benefit level, depending on type of services provided. conditions For example, office visits are covered at the office visit benefit level and surgical services are covered at the surgical services benefit level.
+W. Prescription Drugs Prescription drugs received at a retail Preferred generic (Tier 1): Nothing pharmacy, other than those described below or in Prescription Specialty Generic (Tier 2): Nothing Drugs Preferred brand (Tier 3): Nothing Non-preferred brand (Tier 4): Nothing Orally-administered cancer treatment prescription drugs, other than those Preferred generic (Tier 1): Nothing described in Prescription Specialty Drugs Generic (Tier 2): Nothing Preferred brand (Tier 3): Nothing